Top Tips for Developing an Environmental Sampling Plan for Microbiology

 Higher frequency/risk sites include product contact surfaces and machinery controls, which are in constant use by the operators.
 The wear and tear on an article such as a chopping board, may increase the risk.

-Other sites of interest include indirect contact sites, such as trolleys used to move items of equipment around the production areas, floors, and drains, as well as water outlets and air flow will also need to be considered if these are to be added to the list of types of environmental sampling.
+Other sites of interest include indirect contact sites, such as trolleys used to move items of equipment around the production areas, floors, and drains.
+Water outlets and air flow will also need to be considered if these are to be added to the list of types of environmental sampling.

 6. When are you going to do it ?

-The timing of the sampling will be important, e.g. it may take place before the beginning of the production shift or be an integral part of the production shift, or even at the end of a shift.
+The timing of the sampling will be important.
+It may take place before the beginning of the production shift, be an integral part of the production shift, or even at the end of a shift.